MantissaMr/nrel_charging/data-cleaning-report.md

 **Range**: All data points fall under an appropriate range.
 **Type** All fields are of appropriate data types.

-In conclusion, fields of interest were clean, accurate, and reliable.
+All in all, fields of interest were clean, accurate, and reliable.